 Common Cyber Attacks and Their Mechanics

 There are numerous types of cyber attacks today - each with their own distinct features and attack methods.
+Familiarizing yourself with essential cyber security terms can greatly enhance your ability to respond effectively to threats.
+Understanding terms like "malware," "phishing," and "firewall" enables you to make informed decisions and take swift actions to safeguard your systems and data.
 Some of the most prevalent attacks include:

 Malware can cause severe damage to systems by compromising data or providing attackers with unauthorized access.
 Viruses, worms, ransomware and Trojans are just some examples.
 To prevent malware infections, having a reliable Mac antivirus program is essential, along with employing firewalls and keeping software up.
 The Mac system is definitely more difficult to infect, however, virus protection should always be turned on.